-Savvy hospitals are taking advantage of legislation that requires hospitals (and soon payers) to provide price transparency data to the public.
+Savvy hospitals are taking advantage of legislation that requires hospitals (and soon payers) to provide price transparency data to the public by using it to create new revenue cycle benchmarks.
 They’re building a capability to analyze the pricing of competitors for shoppable services, and are adjusting their business models to support favorable gross charges and net revenue yield, all while ensuring defensibility of the charge description master (CDM).
 Additionally, these organizations are taking the added step of marrying this charge data with newly released reimbursement data to create a more complete picture of their business and aide in negotiations with managed care partners.

 Charge and Reimbursement: A Tale of Two Benchmarks